torque-project/torque/README.md

 * Compile Clojure to Web Assembly via LLVM.
 * Interface with Java via JNI.

+## Quick Start

+If you don't want to build the project yourself by hand, you can just run

+    docker build . -t torque/demo
+    docker run --rm -it --entrypoint /bin/zsh torque/demo

+in the project root to get a docker container with a built torque environment.

 ## Build

-The toolchain currently works on Ubuntu and OS X. Make sure that LLVM 7.0+ is installed from either the llvm debian repository or via homebrew on OS X.
+The toolchain currently works on Ubuntu and OS X. Make sure that LLVM 18.0+ is installed from either the llvm debian repository or via homebrew on OS X.

 Then clone this reposity with the *--recursive* flag.